 By Mike Daly, PE, ENV SP

 The demand for pedestrian recreational pathways is increasing across the country as Americans look for more ways to get fit and exercise in the fresh air.
 At Psomas, we are finding a great deal of success turning underutilized floodplain areas into multi-use pedestrian recreational facilities.
 The public loves these paths—they come from all over the country to enjoy them for biking, walking and horseback riding.
 Many locals even use them to commute to work.
+As well as using these recreational facilities, some pedestrians may also use main roads for their commute.
+If you or someone you know has ever been involved in an accident where they were the pedestrian, then it may be in your best interests to contact a Pedestrian accident lawyer in your area who can offer you any help and support you may need.

 Washes and drainage areas along floodplains make excellent natural pedestrian pathways for many reasons.
 These public lands are generally already set aside, they significantly increase pedestrian safety since they usually don’t cross roadways, and they can offer a beautiful natural setting with an abundance of flora and fauna.
 From Tucson to San Diego to Sacramento, these types of projects are being done throughout Psomas.